guptaanu412/example-course-specs/README.md

 ## Appendix: Writing Good Learning Objectives

+Since we can't read minds,
+there's no point using "Student will understand X" as a learning objective for a course.
+Instead,
-A good learning objective is student-facing: it explains what the student will do to demonstrate that they have learned what you wanted them to learn.
+a good learning objective should specify what the student will *do* to demonstrate what they know.
-The three elements of a good learning objective are:
+The three elements of a good learning objective are therefore:

-1. The *main noun* (the thing you want students to master).
+1. what you want the student to master,
-2. The *level of understanding* you want (discussed below).
+2. what level of understanding you want them to have, and
-3. An *observable verb*.
-   "Student will understand X" isn't observable, but "student will summarize key steps in the creation of X" is.
+3. what they will do to demonstrate their understanding.

-The most widely used classification of levels of understanding is [Bloom's Taxonomy][bloom].
+Levels of understanding are often described using [Bloom's Taxonomy][bloom].
-Its six levels and typical observable verbs are:
+Its six levels and verbs often used in learning objectives at those levels are:

 1. Knowledge: recalling learned information
    (name, define, recall).